ashthemech/AutoCAD-Learning/README.md

   * Recreated the rectangular table with arcs using the circle, line, and the trim tool.
   * Learned how to use the polyline and polygon tool by recreating a version of the previous rectangular table and how to use spline tool and match properties by creating a wavy wall.
   * Completed the challenge objective to create a table with a circular insert using polyline and circle tools.
+  * Took the Simple Geometry Quiz, 6/7 then retook and 7/7.

   <details>
   <summary> Geometry.dwg - Drawing Simple Geometry in an AutoCAD File </summary>